Probing Bardeen-Cooper-Schrieffer pairing and quasiparticle formation in ultracold gases by Rydberg atom spectroscopy

 with $\hat{h}_{\sigma,\mathrm{R}}=\hat{h}_{\sigma}+V_{\mathrm{R}}(\bm{r})$.
 Here, $\hat{H}_{\mathrm{R}}$ describes the BCS state in the presence of the Rydberg potential $V_{\mathrm{R}}(\bm{r})$; $\hat{h}_{\sigma,\mathrm{R}}$ is the corresponding single-particle operator, and $\tilde{E}_g$ accounts for the introduction of \Eq{eq:potential}.

 Following the excitation, the absorption spectrum $A(\omega)$ is measured.
-Due to its optical nature, the timescale of the excitation can be assumed to be much shorter than the equilibration time between the superfluid and the impurity \cite{bendkowsky2009observation,butscher2010atom,sous2020rydberg}, ensuring that the order parameter $\Delta$ remains homogeneous in the vicinity of the impurity during the procedure.
-We note that recently, in a BCS medium, the back-reaction of a Rydberg atom on the spatial dependence of the gap parameter and density has been analyzed for a one-dimensional system~\cite{Chien2024Breaking,PhysRevA.111.043316} whose size scarcely exceeds the Rydberg atom.
+Because of its optical nature, the timescale of the excitation can be assumed to be much shorter than the equilibration time between the superfluid and the impurity \cite{bendkowsky2009observation,butscher2010atom,sous2020rydberg}, ensuring that the order parameter $\Delta$ remains homogeneous in the vicinity of the impurity during the procedure.
+The contribution of inhomogeneities in the BCS superfluid to the sudden absorption signals can, thus, be neglected.
+We note that recently, in a BCS medium, the backreaction of a Rydberg atom on the spatial dependence of the gap parameter and density has been analyzed for a one-dimensional system~\cite{Chien2024Breaking,PhysRevA.111.043316} whose size scarcely exceeds the Rydberg atom.
 Here we focus on the experimentally relevant case where the dynamics follows a sudden excitation \cite{cetina2016ultrafast,sous2020rydberg,Gievers2024Probing}, i.e., where the BCS state does not equilibrate with the Rydberg atom.
 To this end, we consider the out-of-equilibrium dynamics of a three-dimensional configuration with a large system size and compute the actual optical absorption spectra.

 To obtain the absorption spectrum, we start by calculating the Ramsey signal~\cite{schmidt2018universal}

 which quantifies the time-resolved overlap between many-body states with and without the Rydberg potential whose direct measurement has been demonstrated in both neutral~\cite{cetina2016ultrafast} and Rydberg atoms~\cite{manybody,butscher2010atom}.
 In~\Eq{eq:ramsey}, $\hat{\rho}=\ee^{-\beta\hat{H}_0}/\mathrm{Tr}\left\{\ee^{-\beta\hat{H}_0}\right\}$ is the thermal density matrix and $\beta=1/T$ the inverse temperature.